Naming laws in China

-Naming laws in the People's Republic of China (excluding Hong Kong and Macau) are based mainly on technical capability rather than the appropriateness of words (as opposed to naming laws in Japan, which restrict the kanji which can be used based on appropriate taste, as well as readability by all people).
+Naming laws in the People's Republic of China (excluding Hong Kong and Macau) require names to be in Chinese characters and ban names the government considers to "exaggerate religious fervor".
 Although it is advised for parents to name their children so that others are able to easily read their names, there are no restrictions on the complexity of Chinese characters used, provided that there are no technical issues in doing so (see below).
 The use of simplified characters is advised over traditional Chinese characters; however, this is not strictly enforced.